 Both QFT and standard MTT assume a pre-existing, observer-based, four-dimensional (4D) timespace framework (t, x).
 Even if this timespace is affected (warped) by matter and energy, it is not created by them.
 Yet what is the origin of timespace itself, and how are its coordinates meaningfully defined at all for a multiparticle system?
 Neither time nor space can be measured in absolute terms.
 Temporal and spatial intervals are gauged only with respect to physical processes and structures, which are traditionally interpreted in terms of elementary particles and their interactions.
 Stripped of these vestments, timespace loses all meaning.
 Physical objects and dimensions of relation are inextricably linked.

-Define an elementary event as any point on the world line of a real elementary particle at which a CL is established with another particle.
-The physicists Machi and [later] Niestu have promoted the radical idea that the network of CLs among particles does not merely occur within timespace, but even defines timespace.
-The number of spatial dimensions is set by the number of components in ujk.
-For example, consider the pair of electromagnetic links between two charged particles #1 and #2 in the diagram at right.
-Suppose a CL (dotted line) connects #1 (solid line) at proper time τ1A, defining event A, to #2 at τ2B, marking event B; and a second CL exists from #2 at the same τ2B, back to #1 at τ1C, or event C.
+Let an elementary event be any point on the world line of an elementary particle at which a CL is established with another particle.
+The physicists Machi and [later] Niestu have proposed that the network of CLs among particles does not merely occur within timespace, but even defines timespace.
+The number of spatial dimensions is just the number of components in ujk.
+Simple Link Pair For example, consider the pair of electromagnetic links between two charged particles #1 and #2 in the diagram at right.
+Suppose a CL (dotted line) connects #1 (solid line) at proper time τ1A, defining event A, to #2 at τ2B, marking event B; and a second CL connects #2 at τ2B to #1 at τ1C, or event C. Arrows point in the direction of time.

 r12B = r12B u1AB